datastaxdevs/workshop-cassandra-application-development/README.md

 In a couple of minutes you will have your Gitpod IDE up and running, with this repo cloned, ready and waiting for you (you may have to authorize the Gitpod single-sign-on to continue).

+> You may see a dialog about "opening this workspace in VS Code Desktop": you can safely dismiss it.

 _Note_: The next steps are to be executed _within the Gitpod IDE._

 ### Configure the Astra CLI